 Follow these tips:

 - Use insect repellent that contains lemon-eucalyptus oil, Picaridin, DEET or use two percent soybean-oil products (more information)

 - Avoid the outdoors at dawn and dusk when mosquitoes are most active

 - If you're outside when mosquitoes are active, wear long sleeves and pants

 - Drain standing water around homes (pool and hot tub covers, wheelbarrows, tarps, lawn ornaments, flower pots, trash cans, toys, etc.).
 Change the water in your bird bath every 4-5 days.
 Make sure your rain gutters are clear and that water is draining

 - Repair holes in your window screens and make sure they fit tightly to keep mosquitoes out of your house

 See this fact sheet to learn about the risk of getting West Nile Virus and the steps you can take to reduce that risk.

 The main objective of the city's West Nile Virus Management Plan is to reduce the risk of human West Nile virus infection, while minimizing environmental impacts.
 There are many species of mosquitoes in Boulder, but only three - Culex tarsalis, Culex pipiens and Culex erythrothorax - are known to transmit or vector West Nile Virus.

-The Parks and Recreation Department will continue to employ other controls, including mosquito magnets and mowing at Stazio Ball Fields and Flatirons Golf Course, to further improve player comfort at these sites.
+The Parks and Recreation Department uses mosquito magnets and mowing at Stazio Ball Fields and Flatirons Golf Course, to further improve player comfort at these sites.